John-Kostick/vzome-sharing/_posts/2022-09-28-Dodecahedron-plus-Twin-13-35-52.md

 published: true
 layout: vzome
 description:
-  A Pentagonal Dodecahedron with a twin, or alternate.
+  This is a study of a Pentagonal Dodecahedron with a twin, or alternate.
 ---

 {% comment %}